 Michael J. Paidas, M.D. is Professor of Obstetrics, Gynecology, and Reproductive Sciences, Yale University School of Medicine; Interim Chief, Section of Maternal Fetal Medicine; Interim Director, Maternal Fetal Medicine Fellowship; Interim Chief, Obstetrical Service, YNHH; Co-Director of the Yale Women and Children’s Center for Blood Disorders, and Co-Director of the National Hemophilia Foundation-Baxter Clinical Fellowship at Yale.

 Dr. Paidas is the recipient of The David J. Leffell, M.D.
-Prize for Clinical Excellence at Yale in 2010, given to one member of the Yale Medical Group annually.
+Prize for Clinical Excellence at Yale in 2010, given to one member of Yale Medicine annually.
 In 2012, Dr. Paidas received the Dean’s Award from the Tufts Medical Alumni Association.
 Dr. Paidas is included in the top 1% physician by specialty in the nation according to US News and World Report.
 He has been recognized by the March of Dimes and is included in Best Doctors in America.
 Dr. Paidas has also received the National Faculty Award by the Counsel on Resident Education in Obstetrics and Gynecology.

 Dr. Paidas received his medical degree from Tufts University School of Medicine in 1987 and completed his internship and residency in Obstetrics and Gynecology in 1991 at Pennsylvania Hospital.
 In 1993, Dr. Paidas completed a Fellowship in Maternal Fetal Medicine at the Mount Sinai School of Medicine in New York.
 In 2013, Dr. Paidas was awarded a Master of Arts, Honorary Degree, from Yale University.